AGENDA

 Speakers:

-• Piet Van Asten, Head of Sustainable Production Systems, Olam Food Ingredients (ofi)
+• Piet van Asten, Head of Sustainable Production Systems, Olam Food Ingredients (ofi)

-DAY TWO– Thursday 16th OCTOBER 2024
+DAY TWO– Thursday 17th October 2024

-OPENING KEYNOTE
+OPENING INSTITUTIONAL KEYNOTE

 Dr. Ngozi Okonjo-Iweala, Director-General, World Trade Organization (WTO)

-Dr Jennifer “Vern” Long, CEO, World Coffee Research (WCR)
+Dr. Jennifer “Vern” Long, CEO, World Coffee Research (WCR)

 LEVERAGING SCALABLE TECHNOLOGY TO DELIVER TRACEABILITY

-• How can “shared value” serve as the foundation for relationships between global brands and their suppliers, and what are the potential consequences of non-commitment to transparency?
+• How can “shared value” serve as the foundation for the relationships between global brands and their suppliers, and what are the potential consequences of non-commitment to transparency?

-• How does traceability benefit consumers?
+• How does traceability benefit the consumers?

 Chair: